PoptropicaSahil/paligemma-from-scratch/README.md

 Don't worry about each row and each col. Instead, treat it as a binary classification task.
 Over each item in the all-dot-products matrix.

 Independently over all other items.
 Much more parallelisable!
+No need for normalization constants.

 Labels for each item will be either 1 (if on diagonal) or 0 (if off diagonal).
 ![alt text](readme-images/siglip.png)